 - South Korea

-When you apply for an mvv and/or residence permit, you must have a purpose for your stay.
+When you apply for an MVV and/or residence permit, you must have a purpose for your stay.
 This is the reason why you wish to live in the Netherlands, such as living with a family member, studying or working.
 For each purpose of stay, there are unique conditions that must be met.
-Visit the website of the Immigration and Naturalisation Service (IND) for more information about the conditions and procedure for each purpose of stay.
+Visit the IND website for more information about the conditions and procedure for each purpose of stay.

-If you have lived in the Netherlands with a temporary residence permit, then you can apply for a regular permanent residence permit.
+If you have lived in the Netherlands on a verblijfsvergunning regulier bepaalde tijd (temporary residence permit), then you can apply for a verblijfsvergunning voor onbepaalde tijd (permanent residence permit).

-If you wish to apply for asylum in the Netherlands or if you are a dependent family member of someone wishing to apply for asylum in the Netherlands, the Immigration and Naturalisation Service (IND) provides information regarding:
+If you wish to apply for asiel (asylum) in the Netherlands or if you are a dependent family member of someone wishing to apply for asylum in the Netherlands, the IND provides information regarding:

 Permanent residence after temporary asylum residence permit

-If you have lived in the Netherlands with a temporary asylum residence, you can apply for a permanent asylum residence permit.
+If you have lived in the Netherlands with a verblijfsvergunning asiel voor bepaalde tijd (temporary asylum residence permit), you can apply for a verblijfsvergunning asiel voor onbepaalde tijd (permanent asylum residence permit).